 This also means that different groups will get different training.
 Grooming a director to become VP requires a different approach than developing a VP to become CEO.

-Succession planning should, therefore, be linked to development actions.
-These can include the development of specific skills or for employees to gain broader career experience in different functions, units or geographical locations.
+Succession planning should, therefore, be linked to learning and development actions.
+These can include the development of specific skills or for employees to gain broader career experience in different functions, units, or geographical locations.